 The 1867 Rate Book shows that Edwin Lonnen had taken over the running of the shop at 9 High Street previously occupied by his father-in-law, Henry James Dodd, although Henry still owned it.

-In 1871 Henry retired from the shop and moved with Hester to live in 22 High Street.
+In the 1871 census Henry is listed as a retired general shopkeeper aged 56 born in Ashborough in Norfolk.
+He was living in 22 High Street with his wife, Hester Dodd aged 58 from Alveston.
 It’s possible that Hester was not well as she died of apoplexy on 7th April 1871 aged 58.
 On 19th October 1872 Henry re-married – his second wife was Jemima youngest daughter of W. Ball of Staple Hill Lodge near Bristol.

-Initially Henry was renting 22 High Street owned by Obed Edward Thurston.
-However the 1880 Rate Book shows that Henry had become the owner of 22 High Street, but he had moved away.
+The 1880 Rate Book shows that Henry was the owner of 22 High Street, but he had moved away.
 The name of tenant was shown as being ‘W. Cole’ but the name was crossed through which generally means he had also moved away.
 The 1881 census shows Henry James and Jemima had gone to live with her sister Mary Strange Roach in Clevedon.
 In the same Census Edwin and Ann Lonnen were living in the High Street in Poole in Dorset.

 Henry James Dodd died on 5th December 1885 aged 71.
 Although he died in Clevedon, he was buried at what is now known as the United Reformed Church in Thornbury in the same grave as his son, Thomas Henry.
 On 15th February 1886 Henry’s executors, his daughter, Ann Lonnen and her son, Thomas Henry, sold the property to Charles Fry for £310.

 In the 1881 census 22 High Street was unoccupied.
 The 1885 Rate Book shows the property was still owned by H. J. Dodd but occupied by Charles Fry.